gabheadz/push_server/README.md

 ## Publisher

-Publisher is a role, backend or system which needs to send messages to webclients.
+The publisher as a role, can be implemented by any backend or system which needs to send messages to webclients.

 Publishers do this by calling ```/publish``` on the push server, the body contains the payload or message: